mirmousaviii/mostage/docs/development.md

 ## CI/CD Pipeline

-This project includes automated CI/CD pipelines using GitHub Actions that handle both package publishing and GitHub Pages deployment when version tags are created.
+This project includes automated CI/CD pipelines using GitHub Actions that handle both package publishing and GitHub Pages deployment when changes are pushed to the main branch.

 ### How it works

-When you create and push a version tag (e.g., `v1.2.0`), two workflows run automatically:
+When you push changes to the main branch, two workflows run automatically:

 #### 1. **Package Publishing** (`publish.yml`)